Updated on July 13, 2022

 - Condition.
 They didn’t open your email / Action: Follow up with a second email.

 - Condition.
-They accepted the connection / Action: Send Direct Message on LinkedIn.
+They accepted the connection / Action: Like Most Recent Post.

 It’s really fun when you try it out for yourself and watch how your prospecting efforts yield positive results.
 Then, of course, you must observe what works and what doesn’t work in your unique approach to your messaging and improve, optimize and learn as you go.